git-cola/git-cola/share/doc/git-cola/git-cola.rst

 GIT_COLA_SCALE
 --------------
+..
+Important:: `GIT_COLA_SCALE` should not be used with newer versions of Qt.

+    Set `QT_AUTO_SCREEN_SCALE_FACTOR` to `1` and Qt will automatically scale the interface to the correct size based on the display DPI.

+    See the `Qt High DPI documentation <https://doc.qt.io/qt-5/highdpi.html>`_ for more details.

 `git cola` can be made to scale its interface for HiDPI displays.
 When defined, `git cola` will scale icons, radioboxes, and checkboxes according to the scale factor.
 The default value is `1`.